eliza-souza/reuse-app/README.md

 ### 7. Test likes and interactions.
 ### 8. Test the chat/message feature if available.

-Folder Structure
-reuse-app
-│
-├── public
-├── src
-│   ├── assets
-│   ├── components
-│   ├── firebase
-│   │   └── config.ts
-│   ├── pages
-│   ├── App.tsx
-│   └── main.tsx
-│
-├── package.json
-├── package-lock.json
-├── README.md
-└── vite.config.ts

-Important Notes
+## Important Notes

-The application was developed using React and TypeScript.
+- The application was developed using React and TypeScript.
-Firebase is used as the backend service.
+- Firebase is used as the backend service.
-The project should be run locally using npm install and npm run dev.
+- The project should be run locally using `npm install` and `npm run dev`.
-The Firebase configuration is included directly in the project to make the assessment process easier.
+- The Firebase configuration is included directly in the project to make the assessment process easier.
-No additional environment file is required to run the app.
+- No additional environment file is required to run the app.

+---

-Author
+## Author

-Developed by Eliza Souza as a final year Computer Science project.
+Eliza Souza
+Final Year Computer Science Student
+Dublin Business School